Are you planning to visit Anguilla? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Anguilla.

 Electricity in Anguilla

-In Anguilla the power plugs and sockets are of type A. The standard voltage is 110 V and the standard frequency is 60 Hz.
+In Anguilla the power plug sockets are of type A. The standard voltage is 110 V and the frequency is 60 Hz.

 Power plug adapter needed in Anguilla?

-In Anguilla the power plugs and sockets are of type A. Check out the following pictures.
-When living in Sweden you will need a power plug adapter for sockets type A.
+In Anguilla the power plug sockets are of type A. Check out the following pictures.
+When living in India you need a power plug adapter for sockets type A.

 Buy a power plug (travel) adapter